Brie Coyle Jones

 - Serves as a mentor to American Indian and Alaskan Native students

 - Potlatch is a Native-led non-profit that provides grants and leadership development to Tribal Nations in Washington, Oregon, Idaho, and Nevada

-- Selected for inclusion in Best Lawyers: Ones to Watch in Commercial Litigation, 2021
+- Selected for inclusion in Best Lawyers: Ones to Watch (Seattle, WA)

 - Selected for inclusion as a Washington Super Lawyer—Rising Star, 2017-present